 I never lost much sleep over losing sleep.
-Doing so seemed, well, counterintuitive.
-Illogical.
+Doing so to me seemed, well, counterintuitive.
 Self-defeating.

-Those friends – one or two – who complained of restless nights, of tossing and turning, of simply not switching off, baffled me: why not just get up, if you can’t sleep, and do some work, I would wonder.
+Those friends—one or two—who complained of restless nights, of tossing and turning, of simply not switching off, baffled me: why not just get up, if you can’t sleep, and do some work, I would wonder.
 Or if you don’t do the kind of work you can pursue in the small hours of the night or the morning, why not, maybe, read?
 Or watch a film?
 Watch a documentary for example, or a history programme?
 Phone a friend in New Zealand, or in Australia: there’s bound to be one you’ve mostly forgotten about, because they never comment on social media.
-They’re actually there: just call them up out of the blue and say: hey!
+They’re actually there: just call them up out of the blue and say: ‘Hey!
+How is it all hanging with you?’
 It will be a lovely surprise.

 ‘Not really, no.’

 ‘Your relationship is going well.’

 ‘Splendid.
 Except we sleep in separate rooms at the moment, because I can’t sleep.
 And I snore.’

 ‘Aw. – Ah well, many couples sleep in separate rooms.’

 ‘Your children are healthy?

 ‘They’re excellent, thanks.’